Sunday, August 18, 2013

 Back Press

-Sit on a bench with your back straight.
-Grasp a barbell with an overhand grip and rest the barbell across your shoulders behind your neck:
+Back Press Sit on a bench with your back straight.
+Grasp a barbell with an overhand grip and rest the barbell across your shoulders behind your neck: - Inhale and press the barbell directly above your head without arching your back - Exhale as you complete the movement This exercise works the deltoids, particularly the medial part, and the upper trapezius, triceps, and serratus anterior.
+It also works the rhomboids, infraspinats, teres minor,...

 Thursday, August 15, 2013